Deathraymind/obsidian/pages/Java Notes.md

   String message = "hello" + " world";
   System.out.println(message.endsWith("world"));
   ```
 - The previous example creates a variable `message` with the string "hello world".
-It accesses the `endsWith()` which is a  method of the `String` class to check if the string ends with the provided suffix ("world").
+It accesses the `endsWith()` method of the `String` class to check if the string ends with the provided suffix ("world").
 Since it does, the terminal prints `true`.

   ---